w4RD3n43/image-gallery-webpage/README.md

 Form Handling: It includes functions (changeHandler and handleSubmit) to manage form input for searching photos.

-Lightbox: It provides functionality (openLightbox and closeLightbox) to open and close a lightbox for viewing images in full size.
+Lightbox: It provides functionality (openLightbox and closeLightbox) to open and close a lightbox for viewing images in full size.{
+  Lightbox has to be removed due to version conflict
+}

 Favourites Logic: It allows users to add and remove photos from their list of favourite photos (handleFavouriteClick).